DDOG

 Share count has increased 10.4% over three years, indicating dilution.

-Over the past 5.7 years, a hypothetical investment of $100 in DDOG would have grown to $157, compared to $201 for the S&P 500.
-DDOG has returned 8.3% annualized vs 13.1% for the index, underperforming the broader market over this period.
+Over the past 5.8 years, a hypothetical investment of $100 in DDOG would have grown to $261, compared to $229 for the S&P 500.
+That represents an annualized return of 17.9% vs 15.3% for the index — confirming DDOG as a market-beating investment and the kind of quality company where buying during 200-week moving average touches has historically been rewarded.

 Free cash flow has been growing at a 37.3% compound annual rate, with 4 consecutive years of positive cash generation.